apache/druid/docs/content/Realtime-ingestion.md

 However, in scenarios with multiple realtime nodes, `none` is less useful as it cannot help with scaling data volume (see below).
 Note that for the batch indexing service, no explicit configuration is required; sharding is provided automatically.

 Druid uses sharding based on the `shardSpec` setting you configure.
 The recommended choices, `linear` and `numbered`, are discussed below; other types have been useful for internal Druid development but are not appropriate for production setups.

+Keep in mind, that sharding configuration has nothing to do with configured firehose.
+For example, if you set partition number to 0, it doesn't mean that Kafka firehose will consume only from 0 topic partition.

 ##### Linear
 This strategy provides following advantages: